 Thailand Visa on Arrival application process

-In case you need to provide additional documents, you need to do it at least 3 days prior to arrival for a regular visa and at least within 24 hours of arrival for an express visa.
+In case you need to provide additional documents, you need to do it at least 3 days prior to arrival for a regular visa on arrival and at least within 24 hours of arrival for an express visa on arrival.

 Can I extend my stay in Thailand?

-A visa on arrival can only be extended for 7 days at the Thai imigartion office.
+A visa on arrival can only be extended for 7 days at the Thai immigration office.